Rhys-L/Final_Project_Group7/README.md

 - Group-Proposal:

 # Individual Reports
-- carter-rogers-individual-project:
+- carter-rogers-individual-project: report and code written by Carter.
-- rhys-leahy-individual-project:
+- rhys-leahy-individual-project: report and code written by Rhys.
-- nongjie-individual-project:
+- nongjie-individual-project: report and code written by Nongjie.

 # Code

--The code subdirectory contains several .py files to gather data from the Great Lakes, conduct EDA, build models, and GUI.
+- The code subdirectory contains several .py files to gather data from the Great Lakes, conduct EDA, build models, and GUI.
+For additional details, please refer to the ReadME within the code folder.